m0nst3rdr1v3n/Movie-Trailer-Website/README.md

 ```bash
 python entertainment_center.py
 ```
-Your default browser will launcha new tab displaying the website.
+Your default browser will launch a new tab displaying the website.

 ## Screenshot of the finihed product: